 |

-In this section, we’ll take a look at Laravel’s route and middleware.
+In this section, we are going to look at Laravel’s route and middleware.
 In Laravel, the routes are defined in the routes

 folder, and for most projects, we are only concerned with api.php